PX4/PX4-Devguide/en/airframes_multicopter/dji_flamewheel_450.md

 | 5   | -                   | SDA              |
 | 6   | -                   | GND              |

-### Here+ GPS
+### Here+ RTK GPS

-The Here+ GPS comes with a 8 pin connector suited for the Pixhawk 2.
-In order to use it with the Pixhawk 3 Pro, a 6 pin connector has to be used and pin 6 and 7 are not needed (see below).
+The Here+ GPS comes with an 8 pin connector suited for the Pixhawk 2.
+In order to use it with the Pixhawk 3 Pro (or a Pixracer), a 6 pin connector has to be used and pin 6 and 7 are not needed (see below).
+The additional pins are for the safety button and can be attached as well if needed.
 More information on the pinout can be found in [this document](http://www.hex.aero/wp-content/uploads/2016/07/DRS_Pixhawk-2-17th-march-2016.pdf), page 17.

 ![](../../assets/airframes/multicopter/Flamewheel_450/f450_setup_gps.JPG)